EdyJ/blender-to-unity-fbx-exporter/README.md

 ## Notes

-- Not yet tested with armatures and animations.
+- Not yet tested with armatures nor animations.
 - No option to export selected objects only.
 This is intentional.
 The nature of the fix might cause unexpected results if a child is selected without its parent.

 ## How it works